 - A comments and questions box where students can leave notes for you.
 You can have a time once a week where you address these.

 - If you use exit tickets for students at the end of lessons, try adding a question asking for their feedback on the lesson.
-This can be a simple 5 point scale asking about their understanding.
-You can also have them write down a question about something from the lesson too.
+This can be a simple 5-point scale asking about their understanding.
+You can also have them write down a question about something from class.

 - Quarterly student surveys asking for feedback about the class.